Arguello Boulevard Safety Project

 September 2016: Repainting of roadway with buffered bike lane, turning lane improvements, median at McAllister Street, and other changes

-September 30, 2016: Public Hearing for long-term improvements to be coordinated with the Public Works paving project in 2017 (see details above)
+September 30, 2016: Public Hearing for long-term improvements (see details above)

-October 2016: MTA Board approval of long-term improvements to be coordinated with the Public Works paving project in 2017 (see details above)
+October 2016: MTA Board approval of long-term improvements (see details above)

-November 2016 - Spring 2017: Public Works detailed design of long-terim improvements to be constructed with Public Works paving project in 2017.
+November 2016 - March 2018: Public Works detailed design of long-terim improvements to be constructed with Public Works paving project in 2018-2019.